 When we think of luxury, most of us think of expensive!
 Although that may be the look we are going for, it doesn’t always mean it has to be costly.
 We have come up with 5 affordable ways to bring luxury into your new home.

 Have you ever stepped foot into a luxurious hotel and the first thing your eyes are drawn to is the light from outside beaming inside those sheer curtains?
 Strategically placed window treatments just like this can really set the scene for each space within your home.
-Whether you are wanting the soft mood of draped curtains in your bedroom or a deep coloured modern roller blind to your theatre room, the right type of window treatment is something not to be missed.
+Whether you want the soft mood of draped curtains in your bedroom or a deep-coloured modern roller blind for your theatre room, the right type of window treatment is something not to be missed.

 We suggest starting from a neutral colour scheme that fits within the style you have chosen.
 Then begin adding a layer that suits the type of colour palette you are looking for.
 Check out this article by Better Homes and Gardens, that talks all about colour schemes and how to find out what is right for you.
 For instance, the Complimentary Colour Scheme talks about finding opposing colours of the colour wheel to create a dynamic design element.

 Once you have colours perfected, work on the patterns, materials and textures you love and layer them by using unique cushions throws and rugs.
 Lastly, think about size!
 When grouping items together, 3 of the same items works beautifully together to add height and dimension.
 To complement the look, use a combination of big and small items grouped together to create an eye-catching feature in each area of your home.

 Bring the Outside In

 A feature that has grown in popularity over the past few years is the introduction of outside elements inside your home.
 We now understand how important it is to create a space that resembles you as a person, a vibrant awakening or a soft and calm retreat; your style can only be enhanced by fresh greenery, plants and flowers.